-41 Mathematics has many functions, but basically it summarizes an algorithm (a set of rules).
-It was 42 clear to Pythagoras (and many others before him), that there was an important relationship between 43 mathematics and the physical world.
-Pythagoras may have been one of the first to capitalize on this 44 relationship, using science and mathematics to design and make things.11 This was the beginnings 45 of technology as we know it, coming from the relationship between physics and math, impacting
+The role of Mathematics is to summarize algorithms (i.e., sets of rules).
+It was clear to Pythagoras (and many others before him), that there was an important relationship between mathematics and the physical world.
+Pythagoras may have been one of the first to capitalize on this relationship, using science and mathematics to design and make things.
+This was the beginnings of technology as we know it, coming from the relationship between physics and math, impacting map making, tools,

-10"It looks like Greek to me."
+&lt;sup>10"It looks like Greek to me."

-11It is likely that the Chinese and Egyptians also did this, but this is more difficult to document.
+&lt;sup>11It seems likely that the Chinese and Egyptians also did this, but that is more difficult to document.